plainsightcollection/plainsightcollection.github.io/README.md

 ### Flippy Fantasy

 If you don't care about any of this bookmark madness and just want to play the game, you can play it on our landing page [here](http://montrose.is/#flippyfantasy).
-Be sure to allow few moments for loading.
+Be sure to allow a few moments for loading.

 If you want to be able to inject the game on different websites, just create a bookmark with this URL: